skienzmatishun/rippreport/content/p/i-quit/index.md

 ---
-title: "I QUIT"
+title: I QUIT
 date: 2021-02-26
-thumbnail: "img/i-quit.jpg"
+thumbnail: img/i-quit.jpg
 categories:
 - elections
 tags:
 - brown
 - burrell
 - catalyst
 - city-council
 - csb
 - jack-burrell
 - jay-robinson
 - mayor-sullivan
 - robert-brown
 - robinson
 - sherry-sullivan
 authors:
 - admin
+alttags: "Jester in purple costume holding money and staff, circled by a no catalyst symbol; represents unproductive Fairhope city..."
 ---
 The Fairhope City Council that served during the last cycle, 2016/2020 was the least productive of any council in recent memory.
 Most of the council,3 B’s, used their public office for personal gain.

 {{< socialpreview url="https://rippreport.com/p/strawman-spiderweb/" >}}